hyperledger/fabric/docs/source/kafka_raft_migration.md

 1. Some nodes crash or shutdown.
 2. There is no record of a successful leader election per channel in the logs.
-3. The attempt to flip to `NORMAL` mode on the system channel fails.
+3. The attempt to flip to `STATE_NORMAL` mode on the system channel fails.

 <!--- Licensed under Creative Commons Attribution 4.0 International License
 https://creativecommons.org/licenses/by/4.0/) -->